martinstromberg/martinstromberg/README.md

  - Haskell
  - HTMX

+🎯 In the not too distant future, I want to try:
+ - Rust
+ - C

 I've always struggeled with imposter syndrome, but in an attempt to combat it, I've decided to try to commit something to a public repository (almost) every day.
 While I doubt I will be able to keep up with that commitment, continuously pushing my personal projects to public repositories is the goal.
 Let's see how well I fare 😄

 <!--